 By faith Enoch was translated that he should not see death; and was not found, because the diety had translated him: for before his translation he had this testimony, that he pleased the deity.
 (Hebrews 11:5)

-A closer examination of both the Old and New Testaments prove quite another meaning around the story of Enoch’s “translation.”
+A closer examination of both the Old and New Testaments proves quite another meaning, as found in the story of Enoch’s “translation.”

 Our attention is first drawn to the statement from Genesis 5:24, “And Enoch walked with eloahim, and he was not (found), for eloahim took him.”
 The phrase, “And Enoch walked with eloahim,” is taken by some to mean that Enoch was walking with eloahim in heaven.